frenkvdberg/lfd_fp/README.md

 Then extract 'lstm_model.h5' from the zip file and put it into the cache directory (which was empty before) <br />
 2. Download the lm weights as a .zip file from google drive using this link:<br />
 https://drive.google.com/drive/folders/10TzwInvX-22RjvXH56fHWXo0Y2xT9mHY?usp=sharing
-Then extract the directory and put it into the cache directory (which was empty before) <br />
+Then extract the directory and put it into the cache directory <br />
 4. Run the setup.sh shell script that will create a 'train' directory* containing the COP files from 1 to 22, it also extracts the GloVe embeddings:
 ```bash
 chmod +x ./setup.sh